Four Secret Roads of Marco Polo (2004)

 IV.
 Temple of Heaven

-Secondly, as a composer, I always retreat to my own secret land, that inner creative source that I revisit from time to time, from piece to piece.
+Secondly, as a composer, I always retreat to my own secret land, to that inner creative source that I revisit from piece to piece.
 There are always different technical and spiritual inventions in my secret land.

 For this piece, my inspirations come from those sounds made on extremely haunting, plucked instruments such as the sitar and pipa.
-From the ancient times, philosophers believe that any sound that exists has a life a starting point, duration of its sounding, and an end.
-A sound is a life, and life is sound.
-I transpose and enlarge these inspirations from plucking sounds (plucking living sounds) to orchestral colours and gestures.
+Ancient philosophers believed that any sound that exists has a life a starting point, duration of its sounding, and an end.
+To me, a sound is a life, and life is sound.
+I transpose and enlarge these inspirations from plucking sounds (plucking living sounds) to orchestral colors and gestures.